Wgelyjr/AnoConEly/README.md

 program.
 You'll find documentation for the program within the source code or by running the program with the argument <-h>...

+The gist is you go to your directory that contains the .fasta files you want to analyze in cmd.
+Then, for example:

+Noisefinder2.py testgene.fasta testgene2.fasta testgene3.fasta

+In the same directory, the files containing the data (one for each analyzed file) will be generated.

 There are two versions of Noisefinder - 2 and 3.
 2 is far more lightweight, and only spits out tables of data in the directory it was pathed to, while 3 has a bunch of modules tacked onto it that plot the tables and organize the resulting